-Acceptance by a political party or a third party of an anonymous donation exceeding a value of $\in 100$ is prohibited.
+Acceptance by a political party or a third party of an anonymous donation exceeding a value of €100 is prohibited.
 A donation is anonymous if a political party or third party does not know the name and address of the donor.
+Donations made through online fundraising services will not be considered to be anonymous where the name and address of the donor are known to the candidate.